-In this paper we propose an alternative construction for the Accountable Escrowed Encryption scheme by [4].
+In this study, we propose an alternative construction for the accountable escrowed encryption scheme by Liu et al. [4].
 Our proposal solves several problems from the original scheme, related to security and efficiency.
-The proposed construction is similar in essence but borrows techniques from Proxy Re-Encryption [5] in order to build the escrowed decryption capability.
-That is, the trusted custodians re-encrypt ciphertexts, in a distributed way, upon request from the escrow authority, and the re-encrypted ciphertexts can be opened by the escrow authority.
+The proposed construction is similar in essence but borrows techniques from proxy re-encryption [5] in order to build the escrowed decryption capability, i.e. the trusted custodians re-encrypt ciphertexts (CTs), in a distributed way, upon request from the EA, and the re-encrypted CTs can be opened by the EA.

 We note that lawful interception is not the only suitable application of the proposed systems.
-For example, these systems can also be used to implement data recovery in corporate scenarios, where data is encrypted with public keys belonging to users of the system, and under special circumstances, it can be delegated to authorized escrow agents (e.g., internal auditor, system administrator, etc) in a controlled manner.
-However, lawful interception scenarios seem much more illustrative and their demand is more pressing, and therefore, in the rest of the article we will focus on this use case.
+For example, these systems can also be used to implement data recovery in corporate scenarios, where data is encrypted with public keys belonging to users of the system, and under special circumstances, it can be delegated to authorised escrow agents (e.g. internal auditor, system administrator etc.) in a controlled manner.
+However, lawful interception scenarios seem much more illustrative and their demand is more pressing, and therefore, in the rest of the study, we will focus on this use case.